Crazy Beautiful You: Plot

-Jackie (Kathryn Bernardo) is a troubled, nineteen-year-old wild child, much to the dismay of her separated parents.
+Jackie is a troubled, nineteen-year-old wild child, much to the dismay of her separated parents.
 Her only interest lies within photography, and she hopes that she can one day move to New York to study and escape her complicated life.
 One night, Jackie is thrown in jail after crashing her car while drag racing with some other teenagers.
-Finally fed up of Jackie's reckless antics, her father sends her off to spend time with her mother (Lorna Tolentino) on a medical mission camp in Tarlac.
+Finally fed up of Jackie's reckless antics, her father sends her off to spend time with her mother on a medical mission camp in Tarlac.
 Both her parents are hopeful that the experience will straighten her out.
 Jackie, however, has no intention of following through with orders and tries to sneak out of the house, only to be stopped by her older brother who was sent by their mother to collect her.

 During the car trip, Jackie points out that she never got over the fact that her mother didn't take her with her when she left her father.
 Jackie convinces her brother to stop for a bathroom break at a marketplace where she attempts to escape yet again.
-Here she meets the lively Kiko (Daniel Padilla), who helps her retrieve her mobile phone from a thief.
+Here she meets the lively Kiko, who helps her retrieve her mobile phone from a thief.
 She offers to pay Kiko to take her to the nearest bus terminal so she can head back to Manila; however, she is shocked when he takes her to a hotel where her mother is waiting for her.
 It is revealed that Kiko knew who Jackie was all along and is one of the coordinators for the volunteer medical mission.
 He had been assigned by both Jackie's mother and the mayor of the town (who is also his father), to act as Jackie's escort and guide on the trip.

 While at the hotel, in one last bid to escape, Jackie manages to trick Kiko and proceeds to take his car.
 It is only when she's driving for some time that she discovers Kiko's younger brother is in the car.
 She drops him off intending to leave him; however, guilt gets the better of her and she stays with him until Kiko finds them and takes them back.
 Later on, Kiko is seen bailing his carefree mother out of jail.
 At the mayor's house, Kiko tells Jackie that while the mayor is his father he does not live there as he has a different family.
 He, however, lives with his mother and three younger siblings, acting as head of the family.
-It is here also that Jackie becomes acquainted with Marcus (Iñigo Pascual), Kiko's brother, via video call.
+It is here also that Jackie becomes acquainted with Marcus, Kiko's brother, via video call.
 Marcus, currently studying abroad, had first noticed Jackie after seeing her in Manila while she was drag racing, and has been infatuated with her ever since.